A Foodie's Dream: 10-Day Itinerary to Basque Country by Train

 Day 3: Explore Biarritz

 Today's the day to take in all the sights.
-Consider renting a bike and exploring or hopping on a private walking tour.
-Make sure to visit the famous Virgin Mary statue at Rocher de la Vierge and see the stunning Sainte-Eugénie Church, located in the heart of Biarritz.
+Consider doing a bike tour to see the beautiful coast or hopping on a quick walking tour.
+Make sure to visit the famous Virgin Mary statue at Rocher de la Vierge (Rock of the Virgin) and see the stunning Sainte-Eugénie Church.

-Stop by Les Halles and sample all the fresh produce, meats and cheeses.
+Stop by Les Halles and marvel at (also sample) all the fresh produce, meats and cheeses.

 Day 4: Arrive in San Sebastián